carlosperate/awesome-microbit/README.md

 Do you know about any free event with micro:bits?
 Please add them here, PRs are encouraged!

-- [Digital Making at Home - Staying Active](https://twitter.com/Raspberry_Pi/status/1374012549230903298) - This Wednesday (24th March), your kids can learn from @hengehall how to create a step counter with a micro:bit!
-A fun, easy & useful project for staying active.
 - [Introduction to the micro:bit](https://microsoftedu.eventbuilder.com/event/41204) - April 13th live webminar from Microsofts' Reimagining Computer Science Education series.
 This session introduces the micro:bit and discusses tips for integrating it into the classroom.